Mikezpo/Mikezpo/README.md

 I'm a Software Developer @100Devs.
 ----------------------------

-🌍 I'm base in Portugal.
+🌍 I'm based in Portugal.

 🖥️ Tech lover, passionate about Code and building Web Applications.